mccsoft/IntegreSql.EF/README.md

        ```
     4. Create a database context to be used in test: ```new ExampleDbContext(_dbContextOptions)```

-#### Using Migrations to set up database
+#### Use Migrations to set up database
-If you want to use Migrations to create a test database, you could do the following
+If you want to use Migrations to create a test database, you could do the following  ([example](tests/ExampleWeb.UnitTests/UnitTestWithMigrations.cs)):
 ```csharp
 var dbContextOptions = _databaseInitializer.CreateDatabaseGetDbContextOptionsBuilderSync(
             new DatabaseSeedingOptions<ExampleDbContext>(